lob/generate-changelog/README.md

 And `category` can be anything of your choice.
 If you use a type not found in the list (but it still follows the same format of the message), it'll be grouped under `other`.

+### CLI

-You can either run this module as a CLI app that prepends the new logs to a file (recommended):
+You can run this module as a CLI app that prepends the new logs to a file (recommended):

 ```bash
 $ changelog -h